 Work as a ski instructor teaching adults at Whistler Blackcomb for a season.
-This unique opportunity allows you to gain your Level 1 instructor qualification in November and work for a season.
+This unique opportunity allows you to gain your CSIA Level 1 instructor qualification in November and work for the season.

 The Whistler Blackcomb University program allows the opportunity to receive top coaching from the highest certified ski pros before joining the team at Whistler Blackcomb Snow School.

 Duration: Approximately 24 weeks (the whole season)

 Dates: Mid November – late April (14th November 2019 – 23rd April 2020)

 Arrival day: Thursday

 Eligibility: Good level of fitness required, along with customer service and ski experience